-In order to obtain a Protective Order, the victim must make an Application for a Protective Order.
-This must lay out the basic allegations and requests for relief found in the Texas Family Code.
-Then the Court must issue an Order to Appear that requires the alleged perpetrator (the "Respondent") to show up to Court on a specific date to answer for the charges.
-Then the Application and Order must be served on the respondent.
+To obtain a 2-Year Family Code Protective Order, the victim must apply for a protective order.
+In this application, the survivor lays out the basic allegations and requests for relief (as found in the Texas Family Code).
+The court then issues an Order to Appear that requires the alleged perpetrator (the ‘respondent’) to show up to court on a specific date to answer for the charges.
+Then the application and order both are served on the respondent.

 Unfortunately, a protective order cannot guarantee that you are 100% safe.
-Unfortunately, a person could choose to ignore the protective order and become violent.
-But the threat of going to prison provided by the protective order is often enough to deter abusers and is well worth it for victims and their families.
+A person may ignore the protective order and become violent.
+Still, the threat of going to prison provided by the protective order is often enough to deter abusers and is well worth it for victims and their families.